-

 The Future of Energy: A Conversation About Green Gases

 Characters: Alex: Hey, Mara!
 Have you ever heard of “green gases”?
 My dad told me that one day we’ll use gas without polluting the planet.
 How does that work?
-Mara: […] Continue Reading →
+Mara: Yes, I’ve read about it!
+Green gases are those that don’t produce a lot of carbon emissions, like biomethane and green hydrogen.
+Biomethane is a… Continue Reading →

 -